dsynkov/smmryAPI/README.md

 ## Requesting Summaries

 To request the summary for an article pass an article's URL to the `.summarize()` method.
-A url is the only required parameter, and by default, the method will return a seven-sentence summary.
-Access the article summary with the `smmry` attribute using dot notation.
+A URL is the only required parameter, and by default, the method will return a seven-sentence summary.
+Access the article summary with the `.smmry` attribute using dot notation.
 I'll use this [*Huffington Post* article](https://www.huffingtonpost.com/entry/59ea1e4be4b0542ce4290d0d?section=us_politics) as an example.

 ```python